Arkansas to receive more than $13M in JUUL settlement - NewsBreak

 According to Arkansas Attorney General Leslie Rutledge, Arkansas is among 34 states and territories in a $438.5 million agreement with JUUL Labs.
 Arkansas will receive $13,553,391.88 over five years.

-State officials suggests that the investigation came about after suspicions of the vaping company providing misinformation to customers and purposely marketing to the youth.
+State officials suggest that the investigation came about after suspicions of the vaping company providing misinformation to customers and purposely marketing to the youth.

-“It is the fault of companies like JUUL who spread misinformation and incentivized youth to buy vaping products that created this epidemic that continue to be a prevalent problem in our schools and neighborhoods,” Rutledge said.Juul to pay nearly $440M to settle states’ teen vaping probe
+“It is the fault of companies like JUUL who spread misinformation and incentivized youth to buy vaping products that created this epidemic that continue to be a prevalent problem in our schools and neighborhoods,” Rutledge said.Lawsuit filed in Arkansas against leading e-cigarette maker

 State officials noted that the investigation found that JUUL became a dominant player in the vaping market by appealing to the youth.
 Officials also said that JUUL marketed to a younger crowd with a “technology-focused, sleek design” and with the use of social media posts and free samples.